 A five-time Stanley Cup winner whose chaotic, agitating style of play drove opponents to distraction and helped define championship hockey in the 1980s and 90s.

-Esa Tikkanen arrived from Finland as a raw talent and left as one of hockey’s most decorated and uniquely irritating champions.
-Slotting into the high-flying Edmonton Oilers dynasty of the late 1980s, he provided the essential grit and defensive conscience that complemented the brilliance of Gretzky and Messier.
-Tikkanen’s true signature was his 'Tikkanese'—a relentless, confusing stream of trash talk in broken English that became a legendary psychological weapon.
-He hoisted the Stanley Cup four times in Edmonton and, after a trade, captured a fifth with the New York Rangers in 1994, scoring critical playoff goals.
-While never a pure scorer, his tenacity and playoff savvy made him a coveted asset on seven different NHL teams, a journey man whose impact was always greater than his stat line.
+Esa Tikkanen won five Stanley Cups.
+He arrived from Finland as a raw talent and joined the Edmonton Oilers dynasty of the late 1980s.
+He provided the grit and defensive conscience that complemented Gretzky and Messier.
+His signature was 'Tikkanese'—a relentless stream of trash talk in broken English that confused opponents.
+He hoisted the Cup four times in Edmonton.
+After a trade, he captured a fifth with the New York Rangers in 1994, scoring critical playoff goals.
+Though never a pure scorer, his tenacity and playoff savvy made him a coveted asset on seven different NHL teams.
+His impact always exceeded his stat line.

 1965–1980